powercodeacademy/phrg-rails-js-project/README.md

 #### Pursue mastery.
 - Use the best technical vocabulary you can.
 You will be expected to present yourself as a competent Rails and Javascript developer.
+- Explain the details - this is your application, you should have a very thorough understanding of how each piece works.
 - Curiosity and willingness to learn are hugely valued in our industry.
 If there are things you don’t understand, then ask questions at the end of the review for more information.
-Your instructor will be able to point you to the appropriate section lead or technical coach for more information.
-- Pretend you’re interviewing for a job as a Rails and Javascript developer.
-We’re looking for competent, passionate people who are excited to learn, build, and grow.
-You won’t be expected to be an expert, but people who will be good to work with.

 ## Video Review Resources- AJAX and Rails